WebRTC

 Customer support

 A company could implement WebRTC on its website to allow customers to initiate video or voice calls directly from their browsers without any downloads.
 On the backend, SIP handles the routing to direct the call to the appropriate support team or agent.
 This setup improves accessibility for customers while using the existing SIP infrastructure for internal call management.
+For organizations focused on sales and marketing automation, this approach streamlines customer engagement while maintaining enterprise-grade call management.

 Remote work and collaboration